aws/s2n-tls/tests/pems/ocsp/OCSP-TEST.md

 ```

 ### Index Files
-The index files in the previous commands are in the CA Database format, and are the source of truth for certificates being verified or rejected
+The index files in the previous commands are in the CA Database format, and are the source of truth for certificates being verified or rejected.

 > The index file consists of zero or more lines, each containing the following fields separated by tab characters:
 >